IT Transformation in the Eyes of Procurement

 Furthermore, there has been a fundamental shift in operating models and cost structures.

 Technology jobs are extensively outsourced or offshored.
-Back-end systems and infrastructure move to the cloud and free up capital expenditures, so the budget can reserve more funds for change and innovation.
+Back-end systems and infrastructure move to the cloud, freeing up capital expenditures so the budget can reserve more funds for change and innovation.

-In general, technology money flows into three main buckets – business operation support, process change, and innovation.
-Every dollar is dedicated to protecting existing revenue or contributing to the top or bottom line (new income or savings).
+Technology money generally flows into three main buckets – business operation support, process change, and innovation.
+Every dollar protects existing revenue or contributes to the top or bottom line (new income or savings).

-Overall, our colleagues going through a similar transformation as procurement – their strategy is subordinated to the business, their work is measured by the effect on P&L, they need to manage ‘shadow IT’ (unauthorized implementation of technology by end-users), and have to develop internal financial capabilities to plan, allocate, and analyze the efficiency of investments.
+Overall, our colleagues are going through a similar transformation as procurement—their strategy is subordinated to the business, their work is measured by its effect on P&L, they need to manage ‘shadow IT’ (unauthorized implementation of technology by end-users), and they have to develop internal financial capabilities to plan, allocate, and analyze the efficiency of investments.

 The IT operational model becomes Bimodal, where the Reliability mode applies to traditional areas (e.g., infrastructure operations) and focuses on quality, stability, and TCO.
 The second Agility mode solves problems with innovation and focuses on value, efficiency, and collaboration.